 Should you wish to participate, you have three main options.
 Act as a visitor from a utopian future, channel the spirit of a visitor from the past, or go with any dystopian future you care to imagine, be that the world of Twelve Monkeys, The Terminator or Mad Max.

 A few starting points?
 As a visitor from a dystopian future, you might want to opt for a wardrobe of rags and fake prison tattoos, and ask "What year is this?"
-As a Victorian, you might want to inspect a stranger's smartphone with an air of suspicion and fear, and perhaps call down God's vengeance on them.
+As a Victorian, you might want to inspect a stranger's smartphone with an air of suspicion and fear.

-Even if you're not playing the game, you really should try a Benton's Old Fashioned - one of the world's oldest cocktails enhanced by a futuristic bacon wash, it's virtually timetravel in itself.
+Even if you're not playing the game, you really should try a Benton's Old Fashioned - one of the world's oldest cocktails enhanced by a futuristic bacon fat wash, it's virtually time-travel in itself.